(In polish) Aby oglądać stronę po polsku, kliknij “POLSKI” w menu powyżej.

 On-line offering for the Polish Center is possible on page Donations (here).

-To view Sunday Mass from the Polish Center CLICK HERE.
+To view Sunday Mass or other recorded masses from the Polish Center CLICK HERE.

 The polish mass from Chicago can be viewed at Saint Francis Borgia Church or others live on-line here.